 I'm sure this more senior engineer saw the benefits of my solution.
 Why did he arrive at a solution contradictory to mine?
 I met with him to dig deeper into his logic and discovered that he had considered a bigger picture than I did.
 My solution had one critical flaw that his solution did not: my solution created a dependency on other teams, likely reducing team agility.
 With that understanding, I felt more empowered to develop his solution.

 In this situation, I sought to understand my senior engineer's choices when they did not make sense to me initially.
 We developed a mutual understanding, and I built a stronger working relationship by probing deeper into his reasoning.
-Initially, I thought my team lead gave his solution precedence because he was my senior.
-But by increasing my understanding, I learned to value his experience and not become disgruntled.
+Initially, I thought my team lead gave his solution precedence because he was my senior, but by increasing my understanding, I learned to value his experience and not become disgruntled.
 I've decided to never get defensive about my ideas.
 Instead, I seek first to understand the perspectives of others so that we can more effectively arrive at workable solutions.

 Business-Minded: Please reflect on how your experiences have influenced your career choices and aspirations and the impact you strive to make on the businesses, organizations, and communities you plan to serve. (up to 300 words)